Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 2017-09-14 19:30:14.428 ERROR - Container customer-webapp_0 for site customer-webapp did not start within expected time limit.
 Elapsed time = 230.0443067 sec>
 ```

-I have truncated much of this output, but what you can see here is that

-The log output shows the "docker run" command was run with no error messages.
+I have truncated much of this output, but what you can see here is that, the log output shows the "docker run" command was run with no error messages.
 However, at the end of the log, we see a message that the container did not start within the expected time limit.

 Notice in the next to the last line that the Node.js engine is listening on port `3000`.
 The problem here is that port `3000` was never exposed, so when we attempt to ping the container, we aren't pinging on a port on which the container is listening.
 There are a couple of ways to resolve this.